-The biggest question for most SEOs that optimize centralized sites these days is how to optimize content to
+The biggest question for most SEOs who optimize centralized sites these days is how to optimize content to

 - Rank better for the main query